Federico1196/Student_Registration/README.md

-This is a Data Structures project thta show the implementation of data strutures algorithms: Linked Lists, Queues.
+This is a Data Structures project that show the implementation of data strutures algorithms: Linked Lists, Queues.
 The Goal of the project its to recreate a registration system for students in which the user is
 able to 1. register, 2.add a class, 3. drop a class, 4. check for roster.